ShunqinChen/joabhome/README.md

-joabhome is an website builded  in 2008 byphp.It is under maintance beacuse its wild code.
+joabhome is an website builded  in 2008 by php ,it is working for my friend`s business.

+Now, beacuse its wild style code, i just maintance it.

-So,maybe it is useless for u,but it is valueable for me to practise:)
+So,maybe it is useless to see how the code it is,but it is very valueable for me to practise:)